 Not So Trad have an outdoor meet schedule that’s the envy of a lot of bigger clubs.
 Our UK schedule runs all year round.
 From spring to autumn we average one UK meet every other weekend, and we try in our trips to strike a balance between trad, sport and bouldering.
-We also run week-long trips to further-flung destinations in the UK.
-Most UK meets attract 15-20 members, though popular ones (for instance our First Time on Rock weekends) can have more than 30.
-Over the winter there are trips to Scotland for winter climbing, walking in England and Wales, and usually a couple of cheeky trips to southern Europe.
+We also run week-long trips to further-flung destinations in the UK and abroad.
+Most UK meets attract 10-15 members, though popular ones (for instance our First Time on Rock weekends) can have more than 30.
+Over the winter there might be trips to Scotland for winter climbing, walking in England and Wales, and usually a couple of cheeky trips to southern Europe.

 As well as weekend meets, on summer evenings after work or at the weekend we organise ad-hoc trips to Harrisons Rocks in Kent, making the most of the sunshine and long evenings.

 We also run several trips to European climbing destinations per year, for Alpine mountaineering, sport climbing and bouldering.

 What’s it like to go on a Not So Trad trip?